 "Their course is taking them directly into the rim walls of the eye of the storm, sir.
-Our latest readings indicate that winds might be in excess of 700 miles per hour in there, but we can't be completely certain."
+Our latest readings indicate that winds might be gusting up to1400 miles per hour in there, but we can't be completely certain."

 "It's probably for the best.
 Even if they did manage to survive the impact in some fashion, we would have no way to get them under containment fast enough to prevent the symbiote's onset.
 In the eyes of the guild, it would be best if they all died here."

-The tech turned to him, dispassionate, but with eyes sparking, "And what about their eyes?
-What about their families and friends?"
+The tech turned to him, dispassionate, but with eyes sparking, "And what about them?
+What about their families...and friends?"